 At Crooksville Schools, our top priority continues to be providing a safe learning environment for our students.
 We also pride ourselves in having a staff and support staff who care immensely about our students and each other.
 Our staff is both compassionate and hardworking and our students take advantage of our many educational and extra curricular opportunities.

 In an attempt to paint an accurate picture of the learning environment of our students, we began implementing a student experience survey to students in grades six through twelve during the 2014-2015 school year.
 Since the initial survey was given, we have experienced significant growth in how the students feel in terms of hope, engagement, belonging and management.
 The survey asks students to answer a series of short questions in each category on a rating scale of 1-5 (5 being the highest and best response).
 We chart the number of responses that are answered with a 5 and use that data to look for areas of improvement.
 On average, we have increased by 20% in each of the four categories since starting this process.
-Our districts efforts have also been recognized by Battelle for Kids, a national not-for profit organization committed to realizing the power and promise of 21st century learning for every student.
+Our district’s efforts have also been recognized by Battelle for Kids, a national not-for profit organization committed to realizing the power and promise of 21st century learning for every student.
 You can read the article they wrote about the district here.

 The Crooksville K-8 School continues to provide a strong learning environment for our students as well.
 Since its inception, all third graders have met the third grade reading guarantee.
 Also, college and career readiness activities occur at all levels, including third and fourth grade students who participate in a “Chalk on the Walk” activity creating artwork displaying their future career ambitions.
-Additionally, our seventh and eighth graders have access to ten electives that include band, choir, Spanish, art, media, technology, fitness and invasion games, net sports, physical education and weight training, and college and career readiness class.
+Additionally, our seventh and eighth graders have access to many electives that include band, choir, Spanish, art, Makerspace, media, fitness and invasion games, net sports, physical education and weight training, and college and career readiness class.

 Additionally, the ample opportunities and fantastic learning environment have not gone unnoticed by residents of surrounding school districts.
 Crooksville Schools offers open enrollment to other districts in Ohio and has over 130 more students coming to the district than leaving the district though open enrollment.
 This is telling that many students residing in other districts know about Crooksville Schools and choose to attend school here rather than in the district where they reside.